 Reason #3.
 Create Your Own Certifications

-We ended up creating our own certifications, including our digital marketing certification, social media marketing certification and our SEO certification.
+We ended up creating our own certifications, including the ClickMinded digital marketing certification, the ClickMinded social media marketing certification and the ClickMinded SEO certification.
 You can get ideas like this using something like Vetter to survey your employees for ideas on what they want.

 If you’re interested in creating your own certifications for your users, you absolutely can!